Laying the Floor Boards

 Intricate heating grates can be found in the floors and one in a low kitchen wall near the floor.
 In the real house they are made out of metal but in the miniature they are constructed from wood.
 The heating system in the real house is hot air but not forced hot air.
 Hot air raises naturally, so there is no need to have blowers in the system.
 As a result, the heat causes no drafts, is very even and it is almost silent.
 There is only one grate in the second floor and that is in the bath room where the door will be kept closed for a long while while bathing.
 In the colder months, you must keep your bedroom door slightly ajar when you sleep or you may freeze.
 It takes only twenty minutes or so on very cold nights for a bedrooms to get uncomfort- ably cold if the door remains tightly shut.
 Aside from this one feature, it is the most efficient heating system we have ever had.

-Half way down the main hallway on the first floor, this large wooden grate can be seen in the floor.
-It is the heat return grate.
-It is so fine that you could easily break if you stepped on it.
+Half way down the main hallway on the first floor, this large wooden return register can be found.
+It is decorative but not supportive therefore it can easily break if one was to step on it.
 Therefore, in the real house, it is flanked by a small table with a basket of flowers on it towards the foot of the stairs and a small foot stool on the end nearer the hall closet.
-These two items keep people away from the danger of falling through and sliding down to the huge furnace in the basement.
-Needless to say, this can not happen in the dollhouse.
+These two items keep people far enough away from stepping on it and eliminating the danger of falling through and sliding down the metal ductwork leading to the huge furnace in the basement.
+Needless to say, this is not a problem in the dollhouse.